 In order to start continuous conversion mode, the CM bit must be set to 1 followed by a START/SYNC command.
 The first conversion starts $28.5 \cdot t{CLK}$ (normal mode) or $105 \cdot t{CLK}$ (turbo mode) after the START/SYNC command is latched.
-Writing to any configuration register during an ongoing conversion restarts the current conversion.
+The exact time that a command is latched in relation to the rising edge of the stop bit depends on the baud rate; see the Command Latching section for details about command latch timing.
+Writing to any configuration register besides register 04h during an ongoing conversion restarts the current conversion.
 Send a START/SYNC command immediately after the CM bit is set to 1.